ymuichiro/quick_learning_symbol_en/03_account.md

 ## 3.3 Check account information

-Retrieve the account information kept in the node.
+Retrieve the account information stored by the node.

 ### Retrieve a list of owned mosaics